awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 + **Workaround: **We recommend that your application check the usage field values in addition to the error code\.
 + **Resolution status: **We are implementing fixes to return the proper error message when an incorrect private key template is used\.
 The updated PKCS \#11 library will be announced on the version history page\.

-**Issue: **You cannot hash more than 16 KB of data\.
+**Issue: **You could not hash more than 16 KB of data\.
 For larger buffers, only the first 16 KB will be hashed and returned\.
-The excess data will be silently ignored\.
+The excess data would have been silently ignored\.
-+ **Impact: **`C_DIGEST` returns an incorrect result if the data size exceeds 16 KB\.
++ **Resolution status: **Data less than 16KB in size continues to be sent to the HSM for hashing\.
+We have added capability to hash locally, in software, data between 16KB and 64KB in size\.
+The client and the SDKs will explicitly fail if the data buffer is larger than 64KB\.
-+ **Workaround: **You should hash your data within your application and use AWS CloudHSM to sign the hash\.
++ **Action required: **You must update your client and SDK\(s\) to version 1\.1\.1 or higher to benefit from the fix\.
-+ **Resolution status: **We are fixing the SDK to fail explicitly if the data buffer is too large\.
-We are evaluating alternatives to support hashing larger buffers without relying on multipart hashing\.
-Updates will be announced in the AWS CloudHSM forum and on the version history page\.

 **Issue: **Buffers for the `C_Encrypt` and `C_Decrypt` API operations cannot exceed 16 KB when using the `CKM_AES_GCM` mechanism\.
 Also, AWS CloudHSM does not support multipart AES\-GCM encryption\.
 + **Impact: **You cannot use the `CKM_AES_GCM` mechanism to encrypt data larger than 16 KB\.